 The subsidiaries of New Oriental China, which were registered as private schools (the "school-subsidiaries"), are subject to income taxes determined in accordance with The Law for Promoting Private Education (2003) where those school-subsidiaries registered as private schools not requiring reasonable returns (similar to a not-for-profit entity) are treated as public schools and are generally not subject to enterprise income taxes.
 School-subsidiaries that were registered as requiring reasonable returns (similar to a for-profit entity) are subject to enterprise income taxes but may be eligible for preferential tax treatment to be determined by the relevant taxing authorities.
 Since January 1, 2008, the subsidiaries of New Oriental China other than its school-subsidiaries are subject to the 25% standard enterprise income tax.
 Though preferential tax treatments granted to us by governmental authorities are subject to review and may be adjusted or revoked at any time in the future, currently there are no specific regulations or policies promulgated by the relevant authorities that would prevent our school-subsidiaries from receiving the preferential income tax treatment we currently enjoy.
 In practice, tax treatments for private schools vary across different cities in China.
-In some cities, our private schools are subject to a standard enterprise income tax, which is 25% starting from January 1, 2008, while in other cities, our private schools are subject to a 2% to 3% tax on gross receipts in lieu of the standard enterprise income tax or may be exempted from enterprise income tax.
+In some cities, our private schools are subject to a 3% tax on gross receipts in lieu of the standard enterprise income tax or may be exempted from enterprise income tax.